 - in lectures, seminars, tutorials and practical sessions

 - via our real-time online systems

-Feedback may come from lecturers, from your student peers, or from yourself.
+Feedback may come from lecturers, from your student peers.
+We also support you to learn through reflection.
 Learning to give yourself feedback is an important skill that you will use throughout your career.
 You can use your feedback by:

 - reviewing your work

-- looking at the criteria for the work
+- looking at assessment criteria for your work

 - looking at the feedback comments